dayo777/Jira-AI-planner/README.md

 ## Jira AI-planner (Atlassian Codegeist 2024)

-This extension provides a tool to assist project managers, team leaders, and anyone in effectively planning and structuring their tasks to achieve their project goals.
+This Jira extension uses AI to assist project managers, team leaders, or anyone in creating a base plan to begin working on their project idea by creating work items or tasks list on Jira.
+The output on Jira can easily be reviewed and modified to suit the project objectives.

 ## How it works
-Our project aims to save time and costs in project planning by using an AI solution that takes user inputs to generate a project plan with Kanban boards.
+Our project aims to save time and costs in project planning by using an AI solution that takes user inputs to generate a project plan on Kanban boards.
 These AI-driven features enhance productivity, efficiency, and decision-making within a software development team's Jira workflow, and the Jira AI planner can be customized to fit the product design.

 ### Inputs:
-- Rough idea of the project idea, scope and what you want to build in natural language.
+- Detailed description of the project you want to work on.
-- Project timeline.
+- Project timeline in weeks.
-- No of team members working on the project.
-- (Optional) Technology stack intended for use in the project.

 ### Outputs:
 - AI generated kanban board layouts with high-level tasks and sub-tasks required to achieve the project goals within the specified timeline.